 In web and website, the “w” is lowercase.
 Website is written as one word.

 When using the terms webcam, webcast, webfeed, webmaster and webpage, they are lowercase and one word.
-The terms web address, web browser, the web are lowercase and two words.
+The terms web address and web browser are lowercase and two words.